 Here’s is how to go about investing for young investors –

 #1 MAKE A BUDGET

 Creating a budget is a thoughtful process.
 It requires tracking your expenses to ensure your budget is realistic and encompasses your income and expenses.
-While you design your budget, determine your short and medium term financial goals.
+While you design your budget, determine your short and medium-term financial goals.
 Evaluate your budget; is it full proof to realize your goals?
-Implement on it to achieve your goals.
+Implement it to achieve your goals.

 #2 AVOID DEBTS ON DEPRECIATING THINGS